f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 ## Verify the Deployment

-1. Verify the installation was successful by logging into Argo CD.
+1. Verify the installation was successful by logging into ArgoCD.
 Ensure that an application called `brewz` has been installed, and is in sync and healthy.

 1. In your browser, open a new tab and enter `https://brewz-<your namespace>.labs.f5demos.com` to see the Brewz application is live.